pyabr/calculator/data/usr/share/docs/calculator/README.md

 # calculator

-Default Calculator for Pyabr created by Amirhossein Mohammdi

-- Install hello package with this command in Pyabr:
+- Install calculator package with this command in Pyabr:

 ```shell script
 paye -i calculator